The Psychoactive Properties of Nutmeg Plus 5 Benefits

 Does this want to make you use nutmeg more?
 Probably so, and I would highly recommend the spice, but again, I want to caution you on proper usage.
 Follow recipe directions and use it in moderation.
 More is dangerous.

 Sometimes a pinch or two of nutmeg goes in my cranberry sauce recipe.
 It’s perfect for pumpkin pies, and SPICE CAKE, as well as soups and marinades.
-Dal is a delicious lentil soup popular in Indian cuisine that employs the warm flavor of nutmeg; so does halwa, a delicious dessert.
-Many recipes can benefit from a pinch of nutmeg.
+Dal is a delicious lentil soup popular in Indian cuisine that employs the warm flavor of nutmeg – so does halwa, a delicious dessert.
+Many recipes can benefit from just a pinch.

 The adults and children intentionally doing this (and again risking their life!) are using one or two full tablespoons!
 I cannot emphasize enough that this is super dangerous and can lead to life-threatening symptoms.
 Keep an eye on your kids during this time of year when you’re cooking more, and using more nutmeg in the fall/winter recipes which often call for it.